moreh-dev/moreh-2024docs-test/Tutorials/Llama38B_Tutorial/2_Understanding training code.md

             model.zero_grad(set_to_none=True)
 ```

-**With MoAI Platform, you can seamlessly use your existing PyTorch scripts without any modifications.**
+In this way, you can write code in MoAI Platform using the same approach as with standard PyTorch code.

 # About Advanced Parallelism